instant-labs/instant-vitals/README.md

 init({ endpoint: "/api/web-vitals" });
 ```

-Here I'm using `"/api/web-vitals"` as the endpoint. you'll want to change this to an endpoint of your choice on a server that you control.
+Here I'm using `"/api/web-vitals"` as the endpoint.
+You'll want to change this to an endpoint of your choice on a server that you control.

 ## Server Installation